 Scenario Assumptions Impact Observations/Actions Major catastrophic event Major earthquake impacting Limassol and Paphos districts.
 Claims settlement pattern same as for attritional claims.
-Dividends at original budget levels.
-Maximum decrease in overall SCR ratio by 65 pp. in the first year of the event.
+Dividends at original budget levels. • Maximum decrease in overall SCR ratio by 62 pp. in the first year of the event.
 Minimise SCR ratio impact by assuming lower dividend distribution.
 Reassessment of the Company's capital management and distribution strategy.
 Reassessment of the reinsurance program.
-Worsening of claims experience Increase in gross loss ratios by 20-30 pp. 2020 reinsurance treaty structure applies.
-Decrease in overall SCR ratio by 22-29 pp. throughout the planning period.
+Climate change effect Increase in gross loss ratios by 20 pp. Wildfire event with residential exposure.
+2021 reinsurance treaty structure applies. • Decrease in overall SCR ratio by 14-29 pp. throughout the planning period.
 Reassessment of the Company's capital management and distribution strategy.
 Review and reassessment of underwriting and pricing policies.
 Automate and digitally upgrade procedures towards straight through processes to achieve efficiencies and minimize costs.